-Although there are no rules in creating your bridal set, keeping within a similar colour palette will help make your set look consistent and cohesive.
-Therefore, stick to similar gemstone colours throughout.
+Although there are no rules in creating your bridal set, keeping within a similar colour palette can help make your set look consistent and cohesive.
+One way to do this is by sticking to similar gemstone colours throughout.
 For example, choosing a white diamond as your engagement ring stone and pairing it with a white gold wedding ring will help amplify your diamond and showcase its sparkle.
 If you want even more glamour, add white encrusted diamonds to your wedding bands for ultimate sparkle.

 Similarly, with coloured gemstones, keep them consistent with the engagement ring and wedding ring.
 So if you want your set to have a pop of colour, for example, opt for vibrant green emeralds, or red rubies on yellow gold settings, or perhaps pink sapphires on rose gold settings.
 The key is to keep things consistent to ensure your jewellery looks well thought-out and part of a set.

 Another great way to keep your bridal set cohesive is by opting for similar styles with both rings.
 For example, if your engagement ring is vintage inspired, like an oval cut diamond, choosing a traditional style wedding band will help keep your rings within your intended theme.
 In this case, choosing a plain rose-gold wedding band will help your set look antique and vintage.
 Or, if your engagement ring is a modern showpiece, a contemporary matching band will be best.
 For example, a white gold engagement ring with a yellow emerald cut diamond, would look perfect paired with a white gold, diamond encrusted half eternity band.